 Preparing for the Praxis World and U.S. History: Content knowledge exam

 The World and U.S. History exam is utilized by state agencies to assess your comprehension of pedagogical theories and concepts, as well as your grasp of the content knowledge.
 You have worked very hard at grasping the knowledge of your field; do not let one exam dictate whether or not you will succeed.

-Mometrix has experts that continually research the content and the question format of the Praxis II exam.
+Mometrix has experts that continually research the content and the question format of the Praxis exam.
 Put their experience to work for you.
-With the study system consisting of the Praxis II Exam Secrets Study Guide and the flashcards, you can rest assured that you will knock the exam out of the park.
+With the study system consisting of the Praxis Exam Secrets Study Guide and the flashcards, you can rest assured that you will knock the exam out of the park.

 Mometrix Academy is a completely free resource provided by Mometrix Test Preparation.
-If you find benefit from our efforts here, check out our premium quality Praxis II World and U.S. History: Content Knowledge (5941) study guide to take your studying to the next level.
-Just click the Praxis II World and U.S. History: Content Knowledge (5941) study guide link below.
+If you find benefit from our efforts here, check out our premium quality Praxis World and U.S. History: Content Knowledge (5941) study guide to take your studying to the next level.
+Just click the Praxis World and U.S. History: Content Knowledge (5941) study guide link below.
 Your purchase also helps us make even more great, free content for test-takers.